tristanlukens/tristanlukens.com/src/lib/data/home.md

 I initially built this site to publish drum covers, over at [covers](/covers).
 You might know some songs I did.
 Have a look.
 After that, pop over to my Instagram, where I've also posted some of them.

 This might be the fifth version of this website (I'm not 100% sure).
 The previous one is still up, and can be found [here](https://old.tristanlukens.com).
 The old content (my old drum covers and blog posts) is there as well.
+A lot of things are very outdated there.

 One more thing: all the way at the bottom of this site is a quote.
 Hover over it to see who it's from, and click to refresh.
 Cheers.